nbcss/create-factory-controller/README.md

 [Discord](https://discord.gg/yv77dsgeVx) |
 [Manual](https://nbcss.github.io/create-factory-controller/manual/en/)

 Having a large wall of factory gauges can get unwieldy.
-This addon introduces the "factory controller", where you can place factory gauges (and [more](#other-components)) in a virtual dashboard, condensing the wall of gauges into a single block.
+This addon introduces the "factory controller", where you can place factory gauges (and more) in a virtual dashboard, condensing the wall of gauges into a single block.

 Additionally, using a factory controller allows you to:

 - Quickly tune a new factory gauge to a network already tuned to by existing gauges. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/dashboard.html#network-selector)
-- Change specific connection's arrow bending path.
 - Select and move multiple gauges at once. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/dashboard.html#components)
-- Save your components setups in blueprint system.
+- Save your setups in blueprints.
-- See the item count labels of all gauges at once. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/dashboard.html#additional-interactions)
+- See the item count labels of all gauges at once.
 - Disable all factory gauges in the controller with redstone. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#redstone)
+- Change individual connection's arrow bending path. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/dashboard.html#connections)
-- Display information with a display link.
+- Display information with a display link. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/display-link.html)
+- Import existing gauge walls into a factory controller.

 Factory gauges placed in factory controllers also receive a number of functional enhancements:

-- Allow more than 1 stack of same-type ingredients.
+- More than 1 stack of the same ingredient.
 - Up to 9 stacks of expected outputs.
 - Mechanical crafting:
-  - Allow up to 64 crafting outputs in single request. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#batch-crafting)
-  - Crafting grid sizes up to 10×10 (configurable). [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#crafting)
+  - Crafting grid sizes up to 10×10. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#crafting)
+  - Request ingredients in batches of up to 64. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#batch-crafting)
-- Optionally ignore monitored item NBT data. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#recipe-settings)
+- Optionally ignore item NBT data. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#ignore-data)
-- Custom Arrangement Mode: define which item push to which target inventory slot (for sequence assembly or vanilla Crafter).
+- Custom-arrange ingredients into arbitrary patterns (for sequence assembly or vanilla crafter). [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#ingredient-arrange)
-- Allow to condense multiple set of ingredients into one request if stock allows.
-- Customize request interval of specific gauge.
 - Produce only when there is demand, minimize intermediate items in storage. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#on-demand)
-- Produce according to manually placed orders from a Stock Keeper. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#production-orders)
+- Produce according to manually placed orders from a stock keeper. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#production-orders)
+- Requests multiple sets of ingredients at once if stock allows. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#request-multiplier)
+- Customize request interval of individual gauges. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#request-interval)
 - Limit promises created by the gauge. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#promise)
 - Limit promises by shared destination address. [🕮](https://nbcss.github.io/create-factory-controller/manual/en/factory-gauge.html#promise)

-<a id="other-components"></a>
 You can also place these in factory controllers:

 - Redstone Link [🕮](https://nbcss.github.io/create-factory-controller/manual/en/redstone-link.html)